biril/backbone-faux-server/README.md

 Contributions are obviously appreciated.
 Please commit your changes on the `dev` branch - not `master`. `dev` is always ahead, contains the latest state of the project and is periodically merged back to `master` with the appropriate version bump.
 In lieu of a formal styleguide, take care to maintain the existing coding style.
-Test your code prior to a pull request.
+Please make sure your changes test out green prior to pull requests.

 Reference